-- A. The District's priority capital project is FY 2026 for which funds are requested from the state is the Eastern Campus Repurposing and Upgrading project. - B. Over the past few years, the District has made significant progress in addressing outstanding deferred maintenance issues.
+- A. The District's priority capital project is FY 2025 for which funds are requested from the state is the Eastern Campus Repurposing and Upgrading project. - B. The District's priority capital project in FY 2024 for which funds are requested from the state is the Center for Virtual Learning and Digital Careers. - C. Over the past few years, the District has made significant progress in addressing outstanding deferred maintenance issues.
 Some of the areas addressed include roof repairs, mechanical equipment replacements, electrical and lighting system replacements, grounds renovations and structural deficiencies.
 Although additional issues continue to arise with the aging of the facilities, the District continues to make significant progress as it attempts to cope with years of underfunded deferred maintenance issues.
-See Facility Assessment Section. - C. The District is investing in on-line technologies, especially distance learning, as an alternative to traditional instructional delivery. - D. On an annual basis, Wayne County Community College District has no projected maintenance items in excess of \$1,000,000. - E. Each fiscal year, the annual District Facilities and Maintenance operating budget is developed based upon historical actual expenditures as well as anticipated scenarios requiring budget adjustments.
+See Facility Assessment Section. - D. The District is investing in on-line technologies, especially distance learning, as an alternative to traditional instructional delivery. - E. On an annual basis, Wayne County Community College District has no projected maintenance items in excess of \$1,000,000. - F. Each fiscal year, the annual District Facilities and Maintenance operating budget is developed based upon historical actual expenditures as well as anticipated scenarios requiring budget adjustments.
 As a result, routine operational maintenance issues are budgeted for as well as unplanned projects that are non-routine in nature.

-Appendix A
+APPENDIX A

-Appendix A: EASTERN CAMPUS REPURPOSING AND UPGRADING PROJECT
+APPENDIX A: EASTERN CAMPUS REPURPOSING AND UPGRADING PROJECT

-Fiscal Year 2026 Capital Outlay Major Project Request
+Fiscal Year 2025 Capital Outlay Major Project Request